Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Anchor Space Optimal Transport (ASOT)

-{The above two proofs are both proof sketchs, while the complete proofs of {\bf Lemma \ref{Lem.1}} and {\bf Proposition \ref{Prop.UB}} are included in the supplementary file.
-Based on {\bf Proposition \ref{Prop.UB}}, we can translate a given OT problem into an ASOT problem by minimizing the upper bound $\|\widehat{\mat{C}} - \mat{C}\|_1$, which can be viewed as a function of three variables $\mathcal{W}, P$ and $d_{\rm AS}$.
-To solve this optimization problem, we propose three methods for different application backgrounds, one of which is based on the metric learning and the other two are based on {$k$-means clustering and the deep dictionary learning}, which will be discussed in Section \ref{Sec.DeepDicLearn}.}
+Based on {\bf Proposition \ref{Prop.UB}}, we can convert a given OT problem into an ASOT problem by minimizing $\|\widehat{\mat{C}} - \mat{C}\|_1$, which can be viewed as a function of three variables: $\mathcal{W}, P$, and $d_{\rm AS}$. {It is noteworthy that although $\|\widehat{\mat{C}} - \mat{C}\|_\infty$ is a {lower} upper bound, we still use the $\ell_1$-norm because it is easier to solve}.
+To solve this optimization problem, we propose three methods for different backgrounds, one of which is based on the metric learning and the other two of which are based on $k$-means clustering and deep dictionary learning.